What is Affordable Housing?

 If I am successful and become a Link Housing tenant, what is the process for repairs and general property management?

 Link Housing operates just like any other property manager.
-We are a licensed real estate agent and have a team of Property Managers who have worked in for some of the big brands real estate agents as well as commercial property.
+We are a licensed real estate agency and have a team of Property Managers who have experience in both commercial and residential real estate sales and management.

 To report a repair, tenants can call our office on 9412 5111 during Link Housing’s business hours or contact their Property Manager directly.